Junior Co-op Tuesday

 K – 3 Program

-Must be at least 5 years old by September 1, 2024 to participate.
+Students must be at least 5 years old by September 1, 2025 to participate in the K-3 Program.

 See below for specific class descriptions: